OJ Simpson a 'completely free man'; parole ends in Nevada

 LAS VEGAS (AP) — O.J.
 Simpson is a free man.

 The 74-year-old former football hero and actor, acquitted California murder defendant and convicted Las Vegas armed robber was granted good behavior credits and discharged from parole effective Dec.
-1, a day after a hearing before the Nevada Board of Parole, Nevada State Police spokeswoman Kim Yoko Smith said Tuesday.
+1, Nevada State Police spokeswoman Kim Yoko Smith said Tuesday.